mgreenberry/MS4-sweetsntreats/README.md

 ![Layout and Navigation of Site](docs/readme/navigation.png)

 ## **Structure**
-[]() was used to create the database.
+The database.
 This allows the following functionality: -
 * Registration
-* Log In/Sign Out
+* Login/Logout
 * Add product items to store
 * CRUD:-
   * Create: Create a new user.
 Create a new product item if superuser logged in.
 Create a review if user logged in.
 Create a 'favourite' linked item.